AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 Initialized by declaration
 ++++++++++++++++++++++++++

-The example that follows presents a way of initializing a concrete state (a state that cannot be refined) at the point of the declaration of the variables that compose it.
+The example that follows presents a way in SPARK 2005 of initializing a concrete own variables (a state that is not refined) at the point of the declaration of the variables that compose it.

-This can only be done in SPARK 2005.
-In |SPARK| state abstractions cannot share names with variables and concequently cannot be implicitly refined.
+In |SPARK| the client's view of package state is either visible (declared in the visible part of the package) or a state abstraction representing hidden state.
+A variable cannot overload the name of a state abstraction and therefore a state abstraction must be completed by a refinement given in the body of the package - there is no concept of a concrete state abstraction.
+The constituents of a state abstraction may be initialized at their declaration.

 Specification in SPARK 2005: